Words Aplenty

 A Short History Of The Banzai Institute

-This I developed for the Shining Spiral shared-world setting, as something to add to the rich vein of backstory it's developing (without developing a mainstory, oddly enough.
+This I developed for the (now sadly defunct) Shining Spiral shared-world setting, as something to add to the rich vein of backstory it developed (without developing a mainstory, oddly enough.
 Oh well)

 Transhuman Denver (partial)